SNAP Benefits in Mississippi: How to Apply and Qualify

 Eligibility Criteria for SNAP in Mississippi

-To determine your Mississippi SNAP benefits eligibility, you must meet several requirements related to your household's circumstances.
+To determine your Mississippi SNAP benefits eligibility, you must meet several requirements set by the state.

-• Income and Asset Limits: Your household must meet both gross and net income limits and have countable assets below the state threshold.
+Income Limits: Your household must meet both gross and net income tests, unless you qualify for an exemption.

-• Work Requirements: Most adults are required to register for work, while able-bodied adults without dependents face time limits unless meeting specific work or training quotas.
+Work Requirements: Most adults must register for work and accept suitable employment, while Able-Bodied Adults Without Dependents (ABAWDs) face time limits unless they meet specific work or training hours.

 Download Benny app to save on groceries